mircealungu/reconstruction/1_Introduction.md

 - [Symphony: View-Driven Software Architecture Reconstruction](https://ipa.win.tue.nl/archive/springdays2005/Deursen1.pdf)
 - [Demeyer et al., Object Oriented Reengineering Patterns](http://scg.unibe.ch/download/oorp/OORP.pdf) (Chapter 1.2)

+## Individual Project
+- [Look at individual project description](https://docs.google.com/document/d/10bTyUS4ZocReS3j2AxHak_-rBh_Yv_0NM6XDQrt0YkY/edit?usp=sharing)  - you'll understand it better after the next week
+- Start looking for a case study that you would like to analyze

-## Practice & Think About
+## Practice
 - [Google Collab with Basic Data Gathering](https://colab.research.google.com/drive/1oe_TV7936Zmmzbbgq8rzqFpxYPX7SQHP#scrollTo=0ruTtX88Tb-w)
 	- Understand the code
-	- Think about techniques for "abstracting" this information
-- Can you find equivalent off-the shelf tools?
+	- Apply it on your own case study if you already have one
 	- Can you complete the implementation of the import extractor with the missing part?

 ## Questions & Feedback
 - Use the anonymous [form](https://forms.gle/ADWfDZdKfPwdFG1D6)